+د ا The college has some others.
+10

+d.
+The college has connections with

+community and/or workforce

+partners to assist the student in

+accessing wrap-around support

+services, such as: Financial Aid,

+Scholarships, Child Care

+Assistance, Transportation

+Assistance, Food Assistance, and

+Healthcare Assistance.

 e.
-The college offers advising support to students who are unlikely to be accepted into limited-access programs, such as nursing or culinary arts, to redirect them to another more viable path to credentials and a career. f.
-The college has connections with community and/or workforce partners to assist the student in accessing wrap-around support services, such as: Financial Aid, Scholarships, Child Care Assistance, Transportation Assistance, Food Assistance, and Healthcare Assistance. g.
-College has a mechanism to alert Advisors and students when students are at risk of falling off their program plans and have policies and supports in place to intervene in ways that help students get back on track. h.
-College has a mechanism to inform Faculty and Staff of available student support services.
+College has a mechanism to alert

+Advisors and students when

+students are at risk of falling off

+their program plans and have

+policies and supports in place to

+intervene in ways that help

+students get back on track.

+0

+f.
+College has a mechanism to

+1. inform Faculty and Staff of

+-

+available student support

+services.